svenvg93/GitBook/docker/proxies/traefik.md

 ## Monitoring

-Traefik can expose metrics about the EntryPoints, Routers and Service etc. We will use Prometheus to scrape the metrics and Loki to store the log files.
-Grafana will display these metrics and logs.
+Traefik can expose metrics about EntryPoints, Routers, and Services.
+We’ll use Prometheus to scrape metrics and Loki to store logs, with Grafana for visualization.

 ### Metrics

 #### Traefik Configuration

-Add the **metrics** sections to your existing `traefik.yml`
+Add the following metrics section to your `traefik.yml`:

 ```yaml
 metrics: